Understanding Osprey#

 Parallel Processing: Independent classification decisions

-Plan Validation: Prevents capability hallucination
+Capability Validation: Prevents hallucination in both modes

 Manages conversation context and execution state: